Medical Malpractice in Oman

 - Criminal liability: In cases of gross negligence resulting in death or serious injury, the healthcare provider may face criminal prosecution under the Penal Code.

-- Insurance coverage: Doctors and hospitals are required to carry professional liability insurance.
+- Insurance coverage: Doctors and hospitals are required to carry professional liability insurance under the Medical Practice Law.

 When does it apply?

-- You suffered harm or injury from a medical procedure, misdiagnosis, or delayed treatment.
+- You suffered harm or injury from a medical procedure, misdiagnosis, or delayed treatment at any facility in Oman.

 - A healthcare provider acted negligently or deviated from accepted medical standards.